 Image via Rawpixel

-Are you looking to give your home a refresh but are not ready to go all-in on remodeling?
+Are you looking to refresh your home but are not ready to go all-in on remodeling?
 The good news is that there are many ways that you can pump some life into your living space without investing the time, energy, and money required by complete renovations.
-Yes, you can transform your home by undertaking a few simple, inexpensive projects.
+You can transform your home by undertaking a few simple, inexpensive projects.
 And you can do it yourself!
 Here are some ideas to consider for DIY home improvement projects.

 Refinancing Your Mortgage

 Even though the projects listed here are relatively cost-effective, they still require you to invest some money.
-If you don’t currently have the extra cash needed to complete your home improvements, you may consider refinancing your mortgage.
+You may consider refinancing your mortgage if you don’t have the extra cash needed to complete your home improvements.
 When you choose cash-out refinancing, your existing loan will become a new, larger loan.
 You will then receive the difference in cash, which you can use for your home improvement projects.
 For more information about refinancing, check out this guide from PennyMac.